GayatriRR/Minitask3/README.md

 A Hexapod is a spider-like robot whose motion is based on a spider's.
 The task is to mirror the Hexapod's actions on a computer using sensors on the pod to sense its motion.

 ### [TASK 3: MICROMOUSE MAZE](https://github.com/GayatriRR/Minitask3/blob/master/Task3:%20%20Micromouse%20Maze.md)
+A micromouse is a pre-programmed mini-robot that can solve the maze on its own, without intervention from the owner.
+It is usually played as a competition between different such micromice to see the one which would solve the maze first.